haberdashPI/Sounds.jl/README.md

-in mind that `SampledSignals` exports some symbols that conflict with `Sounds` (e.g. last time I checked it uses an older approach for representing units and exports conflicting symbosl for these units), so it is probably best to `import` Sounds or SampledSignals and call `using` on the other.
+in mind that `SampledSignals` exports some symbols that conflict with `Sounds` (e.g. last time I checked it uses an older approach for representing units and exports conflicting symbosl for these units), so it is probably best to `import` Sounds or SampledSignals and employ `using` on the other.